neophob/PixelController/README.md

 ## FRONTENDS
-There are different frontends for PixelController:
+There are different frontends for PixelController (besides the GUI frontend):
 * PixConCli: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
-* OSC: Create your own interfaces, for example with the great TouchOSC application.
+* OSC: Create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.

+### CLI EXAMPLES
+You can send OSC messages to PixelController to control the software.
+PixelController includes a simple CLI tool to control the software by console.
+Start PixelController, then open the console:

+Randomize current Visual

+        # ./PixConCli.sh -c RANDOMIZE

+Select Image Generator as Generator A (0 is Passthru, 1 is Blinkenlights...) for current Visual:

+        # ./PixConCli.sh -c CHANGE_GENERATOR_A 2

+Load image gradient.jpg

+        # ./PixConCli.sh -c IMAGE gradient.jpg

 ##INTERFACES
-* OSC interface, default listening port 9876.
+* The OSC interface of PixelController is listening (by default) on port 9876.
 Processing examples are included how to communicate with PixelController via OSC protocol.
-You can also use the `PixConClient.java` CLI tool to control PixelController.

 **Valid commands**: